List of Hollyoaks characters introduced in 2012: Jen Gilmore

 Jen Gilmore, played by Amy Downham, debuted on-screen during the episode airing on 13 April 2012.
 Downham's casting was announced by her management; who also confirmed that Jen is a regular character.
 Will Martin from CultBox said that Jen is a "bohemian" teacher and a "fiery newcomer".
 Jen departed the serial on 4 April 2013.

 Dixon told Daniel Kilkelly of Digital Spy that Jen arrives to view an art event organised by Tilly Evans (Lucy Dixon).
 Jen catches Tilly's attention and she wants to find out more about her.
 Dixon explained that Jen is an art teacher and "she gives her blunt opinion" on Tilly's work; which gets the pair of to a "bad start".
 However, they meet again and Jen invites Tilly along to Crosby Beach to view Another Place.
-While Tilly is not very daring - Jen is "quite adventurous" and Tilly likes that part of her personality.
+While Tilly is not very daring – Jen is "quite adventurous" and Tilly likes that part of her personality.
 It "draws Tilly in" and "shows her a different side to things".
 As they spend the day together they grow close; Dixon said that "Tilly's just in awe of Jen, she's so free and she's so full of life, and that's what Tilly ends up falling in love with."
 However, the situation becomes complicated when Tilly lets Jen believe that she is a university student.
 Jen starts her new role as a student teacher at Hollyoaks Sixth Form College, where Tilly actually studies.
 Tilly tries to keep it a secret from Jen, but she becomes trapped in a fire at the college and Jen discovers the truth.
-Dixon added that Jen and Tilly "are not meant to be together, as student-teacher relationships are forbidden" - but felt it is an interesting storyline for Hollyoaks viewers.
+Dixon added that Jen and Tilly "are not meant to be together, as student-teacher relationships are forbidden" – but felt it is an interesting storyline for Hollyoaks viewers.
 Laura Morgan from All About Soap praised Jen's inclusion because it was "high time" Tilly had romance in her life.
-She branded Jen as "mysterious" and the moment Tilly discovers that Jen is her teacher as a "OMG" moment.
+She branded Jen as "mysterious" and the moment Tilly discovers that Jen is her teacher as an "OMG" moment.
 Anthony D. Langford from AfterElton said that Hollyoaks were rushing Tilly and Jen's story "with its usual breathless pace"; but was interested to see the out come of their romance.